Chart Color Schemes

 Ferntree Gully - North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Ferntree Gully - North, surveyed in 2016, had a higher cultural diversity than most local areas.
-It reported that 24.8% of its population were born overseas and 17.4% spoke languages other than English at home.
-Christianity was the dominant religion, with 41.9%.
+It had 24.8% of its population born overseas and 17.4% speaking languages other than English at home.
+Christianity was the dominant religion with 41.9%.

 Frequently Asked Questions - Diversity